EricaLinaG/Emacsn/README.md

   - `make install-base status`
   - `make install-new-default name=my-profile-name repo=The-url-to-my-emacs-repo`
     - This can be broken into steps if you wish.
-      - `make new-profile name=my-profile-name repo=The-url-to-my-emacs-repo`
+      - `make new-config name=my-profile-name repo=The-url-to-my-emacs-repo`
-        - Optionally edit the new profile entry in _profiles.mk_.
+        - Optionally edit the new profile entry in _configurations.mk_.
       - `make assign-default name=my-profile-name`
-      - `make reinstall-default-profiles`
+      - `make reinstall-defaults`

 ### Continuing on.